Place

 The Venice Station was the central administrative site during a formative period of growth and institutionalization in Los Angeles City and County’s lifeguard operations, one of the largest professional services in the world.
 While headquartered at the Venice Lifeguard Station, lifeguards have saved thousands of lives and profoundly shaped the leisure, recreation, and beach culture that defines Venice and Southern California.

-The Venice Station was designed by the Los Angeles-based architectural firm Prescott, Whalley, and Weit.
+The Station was designed by the Los Angeles-based architectural firm Prescott, Whalley, and Weit.
 The building is an excellent example of Mid-Century institutional development.
 It conveys essential character defining features of Mid-Century Modernism evident in the building’s direct expression of its post-and-beam structure and bold geometric hexagonal volumes.
 The distinctive third story hexagonal tower, with its low-pitched pyramidal roof, exposed eaves and rafters, steel flush-mounted floor-to-ceiling windows, and wraparound deck, demonstrates a high level of design and craftsmanship.

 Original landscaping designed by the landscape architecture firm Cornell, Bridgers, and Troller is not extant.